 Hyper-IgD syndrome clusters in children of Dutch, French, and other Northern European ancestry and is caused by mutations in the gene coding mevalonate kinase, an enzyme important for cholesterol synthesis.
 Reduction in the synthesis of anti-inflammatory isoprenylated proteins may account for the clinical syndrome.

 In addition to chills and fever, patients may have abdominal pain, vomiting or diarrhea, headache, and arthralgias.
-Signs include cervical lymphadenopathy, splenomegaly, arthritis, skin lesions (maculopapular rash, petechiae, or purpura), and orogenital aphthous ulcers.
+Signs of hyper-IgD syndrome include cervical lymphadenopathy, splenomegaly, arthritis, skin lesions (maculopapular rash, petechiae, or purpura), and orogenital aphthous ulcers.

-Diagnosis is based on history, examination, and a serum IgD level of > 14 mg/mL.
+Diagnosis of hyper-IgD syndrome is based on history, examination, and a serum IgD level of > 14 mg/mL; however, up to 20% of patients have normal serum IgD levels.
 Nonspecific abnormalities include leukocytosis and elevated acute-phase reactants during fever; elevated urinary mevalonic acid during attacks helps confirm the diagnosis.
 Gene testing is available but is negative in 25% of patients.

 There are no proven treatments to prevent attacks.
 Patients can expect to have recurrent bouts of fever throughout their life, although episodes tend to become less frequent after adolescence.
 NSAIDs and corticosteroids may help relieve symptoms during attacks.